mehdi-farsi/wcr/README.md

 ####About This Gem####

-- This program is written using the ruby stdlib without any dependencies
+- This program is written using the ruby stdlib without any dependencies.
 - It's a wrapper of `wc` shell command.
 So, feel free to check `man wc` for more information.

 ####Next Steps####